-Siberian Tiger 297 by Andy Warhol is one in a series of 10 prints which make up his Endangered Species portfolio.
+Siberian Tiger 297 by Andy Warhol is one in a series of ten prints which make up the artist’s Endangered Species portfolio.
 The Siberian tiger is known to be the largest tiger and is found in several countries in Asia.
 Warhol’s Siberian Tiger print exemplifies the artist’s style greatly, with layers of contrasting colors behind detailed sketches that highlight the animal’s features.
+Other works in the series include Grevy’s Zebra, Giant Panda, Pine Barrens Tree Frog, and Bald Eagle.

 Siberian Tiger 297 as Part of Andy Warhol’s Larger Body of Work